 The deciding factor in which of these systems to pick is your child and how well he/she will stick to one of these systems.

-We DO NOT recommend large rolling backpacks.
-It is our experience that sixth-graders have trouble the first month or so remembering what to take to each class, but our students figure it out eventually.
+DO NOT use large rolling backpacks.
+It is our experience that students have trouble the first month, or so, remembering what to take to each class, but our students figure it out eventually.
 When students have rolling backpacks, they tend to put everything in the backpack rather than learning to prepare and differentiate.

 Please be aware that some of the supplies below will need to be purchased throughout the year, as needed, to be used at home and at school.